-Not every challenge in life needs to be approached as “fight or flight.”
-Sometimes you need to use your mind to systematically review the challenge from different angles.
-Often you can find a way “around” the obstacle, with way less frustration and angst.
-Apply a different perspective to what appears hopeless.
+The Seven of Swords suggests that you apply a different perspective to what currently appears hopeless.
 Ask experts for advice.
 Get more information.
-Really know more about the situation you are grappling with.
+Really know the details of the situation you are grappling with.
 Understanding the challenge in its entirety will give you power over it.
 Use the internet!
 Everything you need to know is at your fingertips.
 Are you arming yourself with enough knowledge, or are you just hoping everything will work out?

-This is a lucky card, but be prepared.
-As the Roman philosopher Seneca once said: “Good luck is when preparation meets with opportunity.”
-Think ahead and plan your next life steps.
-Use your clear wits today and good luck will be on your side!
+When the Seven of Swords appears reversed it suggests you make your own luck.
+As the ancient Roman philosopher Seneca once remarked: “Good luck is when preparation meets with opportunity.”
+Think ahead and prepare for what you are trying to accomplish.
+Use your resilient wits and good luck will find you.

 The Seven of Swords reversed asks that you to pay attention to details.
 The thief on the card could indicate the need to review current payment plans, to ensure that you aren’t being currently robbed by a corporation or even another individual.
 Upright or reversed, the Seven of Swords asks you to get smarter.
 Details will give you the ability to change your luck and overcome your challenges.

 Follow Elliot Oracle on Instagram, YouTube and Twitter!